Cole Caufield: 2021–2023

 Entering the 2021–22 NHL season as a favorite to win the Calder Memorial Trophy, Caufield struggled amidst the Canadiens' poor start, recording just a single assist in his first ten games.
-On November 1, he was sent down to play for the Laval Rocket, where he scored two goals and three assists in six games.
+On November 1, he was reassigned to the AHL ranks, where he scored two goals and three assists in six games with Laval.
 The Canadiens subsequently recalled him to the main roster on November 18.

 Both he and the team continued to struggle and, at the thirty game mark, Caufield had only one goal and seven assists to his credit.
 After the midseason replacement of head coach Dominique Ducharme with retired NHL star forward Martin St. Louis in February 2022, Caufield quickly saw his ice time increase, returning to the team's top line alongside Nick Suzuki and Josh Anderson.
 He proceeded to score six goals in his next seven games, along with four assists, and was recognized as the Canadiens' player of the month for the first time.
 On March 15, Caufield scored two goals in eight seconds in a game against the Arizona Coyotes, the fastest two-goal performance for the Canadiens franchise since Stéphane Richer in 1987.
 He was named the NHL Rookie of the Month for March 2022, a period in which he led all rookies in goals (7) and total points (15).
 With this, Caufield became the first Canadiens player to receive this distinction since Carey Price in March 2008.
 In the final game of the season, Caufield scored his first career NHL hat-trick in a 10–2 victory over the Florida Panthers.
 He finished the season with 23 goals, tied for second in rookie goal-scoring behind Tanner Jeannot of the Nashville Predators with 24.